tsunami416604/Testing1Agschi/Testingagschi1/includes/app-service-web-to-api-and-mobile.md

 > [!NOTE]
-> 雖然這篇文章主要針對 Web Apps，但也適用於 API Apps 和 Mobile Apps。
+> Although this article refers to web apps, it also applies to API apps and mobile apps.
 >
 >